Bluebaritone21/SICP-Snap-/pref-2.md

-# Prefrence to the Second Edition
+# Preface to the Second Edition

 > Is it possible that software is not like anything else, that it is meant to be discarded: